Weight loss injections in stomach

 Who is eligible for weight loss injections?

-Adults with a BMI of 30 or higher, or 27+ with weight-related health issues, may qualify.
+Adults with a BMI of 30 or higher, or those with a BMI of 27 or higher and related health issues, may qualify.
 Botox is for those with BMIs between 30 and 40.
-These treatments are for those who haven’t lost weight with diet and exercise.
+These treatments are for tindiviindividualst lachievlost weighthdiet and exercise.

 ,000 a month without insurance.
 Insurance coverage varies.
 It’s best to check with your healthcare provider and insurance company.